A Better ToiletFor A Cleaner World

-RTI International is a RTTC grantee working with other teams to address on-site sanitation solutions through the development of a better toilet.
-RTI is working in partnership with Duke University and Colorado State University, to develop an integrated toilet system.
-RTI’s technology approach combines electrochemical disinfection for liquid waste processing and recovery, and biomass energy conversion to process solid waste.
+Duke University is an RTTC grantee working with other teams to address on-site sanitation solutions through the development of a better toilet.
+Duke University is working in partnership with RTI and Colorado State University, to develop an integrated toilet system.
+Duke’s technology approach combines electrochemical disinfection for liquid waste processing and recovery, and biomass energy conversion to process solid waste.
 The system is designed to be energy neutral, requiring no external sources of power or linkage to piped sewerage systems.

 Why We Care